SaliqBashir/Neovim/README.md

 git clone https://github.com/SaliqBashir/Neovim ~/.config/nvim && nvim
 ```

-On first launch, Lazy.nvim and Mason will automatically install plugins, Treesitter parsers, and language servers.
+On first launch, `lazy.nvim` and Mason will automatically install all plugins, Treesitter parsers, and language servers.
+This may take a minute — check progress with `:Lazy` and `:Mason`.

+---

 ## Updating